 The Higher Education Readiness Officers (HEROs) program was created by the West Virginia GEAR UP program and is now coordinated through the College Foundation of West Virginia (CFWV).
 Like CFWV, the HEROs effort focuses on helping more students plan, apply, and pay for college.
 HEROs is a school organization made up of students who want to help their classmates succeed.
 HEROs work to build a college-going culture in their schools and communities.

 HEROs groups are active in several high schools across West Virginia.
-Want to join a HEROs group?
-Contact the advisor for your school!
-Want to start a new HEROs group?
-Find out how.

 When we talk about college, we mean any sort of high-quality training beyond high school.
 This includes certificate programs, two-year associate’s degree programs, and four-year bachelor’s degree programs.